Publisher Council on Foreign Relations

 Sustainable fisheries policies on the high seas: An ecological disaster

-States have the legal right to regulate fishing in their exclusive economic zones (EEZs), which extend two hundred nautical miles from shore—and sometimes beyond, in the case of extended continental shelves.
+States have the legal right to regulate fishing in their exclusive economic zones (EEZs), which extend two hundred nautical miles from shore—and sometimes beyond that, in the case of extended continental shelves.
 But outside the EEZs are the high seas, which do not fall under any one country's jurisdiction.
 Freedom of the high seas is critical to the free flow of global commerce, but spells disaster for international fisheries in a textbook case of the tragedy of the commons.
 For years, large-scale fishing vessels harvested fish as fast as possible with little regard for the environmental costs, destroying 90 percent of the ocean's biomass in less than a century.
 Overall, fisheries suffer from two sets of challenges: ineffective enforcement capacity and lack of market-based governance solutions to remedy perverse incentives to overfish.

 Although there are numerous international and multilateral mechanisms for fisheries management, the system is marred by critical gaps and weaknesses exploited by illegal fishing vessels.
 Articles 117 and 118 of the UN Convention on the Law of the Sea (UNCLOS) enumerate the specific fisheries responsibilities of state parties, placing the onus on national governments to form policies and regional agreements that ensure responsible management and conservation of fish stocks in their respective areas.
 UNCLOS was further strengthened by the UN Fish Stocks Agreement (FSA), which called for a precautionary approach toward highly migratory and straddling fish stocks that move freely in and out of the high seas.
-Seventy-eight countries have joined the FSA thus far, and a review conference in May 2010 was hailed as a success due to the passage of Port State Measures (PSMs) to combat illegal, unreported, and unregulated (IUU) fishing.
+Seventy-eight countries have joined the FSA thus far, and a review conference in May 2010 was hailed as a success due to the passage of the Port State Measures (PSMs) to combat illegal, unreported, and unregulated (IUU) fishing.
 Yet fish stocks have continued to stagnate or decline to dangerously low levels, and the PSMs have largely failed to prevent IUU operations.

 Regional fishery bodies (RFBs) are charged with implementation and monitoring.
 The RFBs provide guidelines and advice on a variety of issues related to fishing, including total allowable catch, by-catch, vessel monitoring systems, areas or seasons closed for fishing, and recording and reporting fishery statistics.
 However, only a portion of these bodies oversee the management of their recommendations, and some RFBs allow members to unilaterally dismiss unfavorable decisions.
 Additionally, RFBs are not comprehensive in their membership and, for the most part, their rules do not apply to vessels belonging to a state outside the body.

 Even when regional bodies make a binding decision on a high-seas case, implementation hinges on state will and capacity.
-In 2003, the UN General Assembly established a fund to assist developing countries with their obligations to implement the Fish Stocks Agreement through RFBs.
+In 2003, the UN General Assembly established a fund to assist developing countries with their obligations to implement the FSA through RFBs.
 The overall value of the fund remains small, however, and countries' compliance is often constrained by resource scarcity.
 This results in spotty enforcement, which allows vessels to violate international standards with impunity, particularly off the coasts of weak states.
 Migratory species like blue fin tuna are especially vulnerable because they are not confined by jurisdictional boundaries and have high commercial value.

 Some of the RFBs with management oversight, such as the Commission for the Conservation of Antarctic Marine Living Resources and the South East Atlantic Fisheries Organization, have been relatively effective in curbing overfishing.
 They have developed oversight systems and specific measures to target deep-water trawl fishing and illegal, unreported, and unregulated fishing in the high seas.
 Many regional cooperative arrangements, however, continue to suffer from weak regulatory authority.
 At the same time, some regions like the central and southwest Atlantic Ocean lack RFBs.
 Some have suggested filling the void with market-based solutions like catch shares, which could theoretically alter the incentives toward stewardship.
 Catch shares (also known as limited access privilege programs) reward innovation and help fisheries maximize efficiency by dedicating a stock of fish to an individual fisherman, community, fishery association, or an individual state.
 Each year before the beginning of fishing season, commercial fishermen would know how much fish they are allowed to catch.
 They would then be allowed to buy and sell shares to maximize profit.
 By incorporating free-market principles, fisheries could reach a natural equilibrium at a sustainable level.
 According to research, more sustainable catch shares policies could increase the value of the fishing industry by more than $36 billion.
 Although allocating the shares at the domestic—much less international—level remains problematic, the idea reflects of the kind of policy work required to better manage the global commons.